 - The date you added this project

-How to add a keyword
+How to add a new keyword

 Each page row tells you:

-How to edit site info
+How to edit a site

 Each page has the following control buttons.